byllyfish/finsy/docs/tls_support.md

 establish connections.
 This setting tells `grpc-core` to continuously re-connect after a failed connection attempt.
 In this situation, Finsy will NOT raise an exception even when there is a TLS issue.
 However, `grpc-core` will log any errors to standard error.
-It is a good idea to alway capture standard error when running a Finsy Controller.
+It is a good idea to capture standard error when running a Finsy Controller.

 To troubleshoot TLS issues, increase the GRPC logging verbosity.
 Run your